 The Board of Adjustment in a quasi-judicial board that serves as an appeal body for individuals seeking variances to the Zoning Ordinance and sign regulations; and to persons who wish to appeal a decision made by an administrative official enforcing the Zoning Ordinance.
 Membership consists of five regular members and two alternates who serve for two-year staggered terms.
 The board schedules meetings as needed.

 Board of Adjustment

-The Parks Advisory Board advises the City Council on park-related matters.
+Parks Advisory Board The Parks Advisory Board advises the City Council on park-related matters.
 The Board assists in the development of the parks master plan and reviews and recommends approval of the concept plan for new parks.
 Members assist in raising funds for the construction of new park facilities including the development of grant applications, and makes recommendations related to the development of new park and recreation programs.
-The Board was responsible for the creation of the city's new adult co-ed softball league.
 Membership consists of five volunteers who serve for two-year staggered terms.
 Meetings normally occur on the third Monday of each month at 7:00 p.m.